univention/ucsschool-id-connector/docs/file_locations.rst

 File locations
 ==============

 This section lists relevant directories and files.
-Configuration file *must not* be edited by hand.
+**Don't** edit configuration files by hand.
-All configuration is done either through the *app settings* in the UCS app center or through the *UCS\@school ID Connector HTTP API*.
+*App settings* in the UCS App Center or the *UCS\@school ID Connector HTTP API* take care of all configuration.

-Nothing needs to be backed up and restored before and after an app update, because all important data is persisted in files on volumes mounted from the UCS host into the docker container.
+All important data persists in files on volumes mounted from the UCS host into the Docker container.
+Therefore, there is no need for distinct backup before an update and a restore afterwards.

 Log files
 ---------

+The directory :file:`/var/log/univention/ucsschool-id-connector`
-``/var/log/univention/ucsschool-id-connector`` is a volume mounted into the docker container, so it can be accessed from the host.
+is a volume mounted into the Docker container, so that you can access it from the host.

-The directory contains:
+The directory contains the following files:

-* ``http.log``: log of the HTTP-API (both ASGI server and API application)
+* :file:`http.log`: log file of the HTTP-API, both ASGI server and API application.
-* ``queues.log``: log of the queue management daemon
+* :file:`queues.log`: log file of the queue management daemon.
-* Old versions of above log files with timestamps appended to the file name.
+* Previous versions of before mentioned log files with timestamps appended to the filename.

-Log file rotation is controlled by the systems ``logrotate`` settings.
+The systems :program:`logrotate` settings control log file rotation.
-For example, the rotation cycle for the ``queues.log`` can be changed to daily with:
+For example, to change the rotation cycle to daily for :file:`queues.log`, use the following command:

 .. code-block:: bash